Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Simulation Study

 \section{Simulation Study}

-Next, we compare the computational complexity and convergence properties of the SQP and the LPV-MPC algorithm through the proposed unified form, where the methods result as particular choices of the involved terms.
-For this, we have implemented both algorithms in \textsc{acados}~\cite{Andersson_Gillis_Horn_Rawlings_Diehl_2019} using the \textsc{l4acados} package~\cite{Lahr_Naf_Wabersich_Frey_Siehl_Carron_Diehl_Zeilinger_2024}.
-The source code is available on GitHub\footnotemark[3].
+Next, we compare the computational complexity and convergence properties of the SQP and the FTC-based LPV-MPC algorithm through the proposed unified form, where each method results as a particular choice of the involved terms.
+For this, we have implemented both algorithms in \textsc{acados}~\cite{Verschueren_2022} using the \textsc{l4acados} package~\cite{Lahr_Naf_Wabersich_Frey_Siehl_Carron_Diehl_Zeilinger_2024}.
+The source code is available online\footnotemark[3].
 All simulations are carried out using an M2 MacBook Air with 16 GB RAM.

-First, we examine the convergence properties of both algorithms using a simplified nonlinear example; then, we employ both methods using RTI for the control of an autonomous race car.
+First, we analyze the convergence properties of both algorithms using a simplified nonlinear example; then, we employ them with RTI for the control of an autonomous race car.